-$$Conflict{ice} = \alpha + \beta EthnicBorder{ice} + \gamma' X{ice} + \delta' G{ice} + \Phi_c + \Theta_e + \epsilon{ice}, \tag{1}$$ where $Conflict{ice}$ is one of our four measures of conflict computed for the grid i located in country c in ethnic homeland e. $EthnicBorder{ice}$ is one of our three indicators of ethnic borders: a dummy for whether at least one ethnic border intersects the grid, the number of ethnic borders in the grid, and the total length of those borders (in logs).
+$$Conflict{ice} = \alpha + \beta EthnicBorder{ice} + \gamma' X{ice} + \delta' G{ice} + \Phi_c + \Theta_e + \varepsilon{ice}, \tag{1}$$ where $Conflict{ice}$ is one of our four measures of conflict computed for the grid i located in country c in ethnic homeland e. $EthnicBorder{ice}$ is one of our three indicators of ethnic borders: a dummy for whether at least one ethnic border intersects the grid, the number of ethnic borders in the grid, and the total length of those borders (in logs).
 X{ice} is the vector of basic geographic and climatic controls.
 The vector G{ice} includes additional control variables that may constitute potential drivers of conflict and will be analyzed in our robustness analyses. Φ_c and Θ_e refer to a full set of country and ethnicity fixed effects, respectively.
 Finally, ε{ice} is an error term, which is allowed to be heteroskedastic and correlated at the country level.
-Thus, in all our analyses we report standard errors are heteroskedasticity-robust and clustered at the country level.
-19
+Thus, in all our analyses we report standard errors that are heteroskedasticity-robust and clustered at the country level.21

 There are several potential threats to causally identifying the impact of historical ethnic borders on contemporary conflict.
-First, one may worry that the observed association may reflect the reverse causality from ethnic conflict to ethnic borders.
+First, given the historical nature of the measure of ethnic borders, as well as the fact that ethnic borders are potentially soft and fuzzy, the main independent variable in our analysis may be mismeasured.
+This would suggest that the association between historical ethnic borders and contemporary conflict based on ordinary least squares may be biased.
+Second, one may worry that the observed association may reflect the reverse causality from ethnic conflict to ethnic borders.
 Indeed, it is conceivable that the location of ethnic borders is the result of ethnic conflict.
 Nevertheless, given the temporal structure of the data, it is not feasible that contemporary conflict determines historical ethnic borders reflecting the African pre-colonial period.
-A more plausible concern is that historical ethnic conflict may codetermine the location of historical ethnic borders and contemporary conflict.
-In particular, historical ethnic conflict may have persisted in a given location or may have given rise to other types of conflict that persisted in the same geographical area.
-Simultaneously, ethnic borders may have formed in locations where conflict took place.
-Thus, historical ethnic conflict would be a potentially omitted variable in our analysis.
-However, using Besley and Reynal-Querol (2014)'s historical conflict data, we show that historical ethnic borders do not predict the prevalence of conflict in the past.
-Moreover, accounting for historical conflict does not affect our empirical results.
+A more plausible concern is that historical drivers of inter-ethnic interaction (conflict, trade) may codetermine the location of historical ethnic borders and contemporary conflict potentially generating biases in any direction in our OLS estimation.22